oracle/oracle-database-operator/docs/privateai/scale_up_privateai.md

     kubectl get all -n pai
     ```

-    You will see, additional Kubernetes Pods getting deployed once the scale up is done automatically.
+As a result of this procedure, you will see additional Kubernetes Pods being deployed after the scale up operation is automatically completed.